RomansWorks/PCombinator/README.md

 - Should I use an instructive language or a more conversational one?
 - Is a certain role for the model biases it better than another role?
 - Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
+- Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections.

 There are two parts to the library, each can be used independently:
 1. The Combinators (arranged in a tree): which generate the prompts.